puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_unix.markdown

 > #### Deprecated: Puppet Kick
 >
 > This version of Puppet still has an older method for remote runs, known as puppet kick.
-It is deprecated and you shouldn't it, since it requires _all_ of your agent nodes to accept incoming HTTPS connections.
+It is deprecated and you shouldn't use it, since it requires _all_ of your agent nodes to accept incoming HTTPS connections.
 >
 > If you're maintaining a site that already uses puppet kick, here are the requirements for getting it working when deploying new agent nodes:
 >